laminlabs/lamin-docs/docs/tutorial.md

 :::

-This is how you create an artifact from a dataframe.
+This is how you create an artifact from a `DataFrame`.

 ```python
 artifact = ln.Artifact.from_dataframe(df, key="my_datasets/rnaseq1.parquet").save()